 Customers wishing to cancel or change trips that have already been ticketed, the good news is most airlines have extended travel waivers to existing reservations, and each major U.S. carrier’s program is easily viewed here.

 - AeroMexico has shifted its schedule to follow current government-imposed restrictions and traveler demand.
-Flights to/from Canda are suspended through April 30, 2020.
-For the rest of April, flights will operate on a reduced weekly schedule between Mexico City (MEX) and New York, Los Angles, and Chicago, and between Guadalajara (GDL) and Los Angeles, Salt Lake City, Chicago, Fresno, and Sacramento.
-All other flights between the U.S. and Mexico are suspended through April or May.
+Flights to/from Canada are suspended through April 30, 2020.
+One weekly frequency from Mexico City to Montreal, Toronto, and Vancouver will resume on May 1, which will increase to 2 weekly frequencies from May 7-31.
+Flights to/from the U.S. will operate on a reduced weekly schedule through May 31, 2020.
+Flights will operate between Mexico City (MEX) and New York, Los Angeles, and Chicago, with Houston flights resuming May 14.
+Flights to/from Guadalajara (GDL) are available from Salt Lake City and Chicago on limited frequencies through May.
+All other flights between the U.S. and Mexico are suspended through May 31, and current plans are to resume service on June 1.
 Limited flights may be available in other select international markets and service within Mexico has also been modified.
 For a complete look at current schedules, flight suspensions, and the most up-to-date info, check out AeroMexico's COVID-19 page.

 - Air Canada has pared-down operations considerably through May 31.
 2020.
-Temporary flight suspensions have been put in place domestically and internationally to the U.S.A., Europe, Asia, South America, etc. Since the cuts are numerous, it's easiest to view the full list of suspensions here.
+Temporary flight suspensions have been put in place domestically and internationally to the U.S.A., Europe, Asia, South America, etc. After April 26, all flights between the U.S. and Canada will be suspended and current plans are to resume limited service in select markets starting May 22, 2020.
+Since the cuts are numerous, it's easiest to view the full list of suspensions here.
 For flights to Canada, only the following travelers are permitted to board: Canadians and Canadian Permanent Residents, Foreign nationals that are continuing onto a third country (for example, a traveler from EUROPE via Canada and to the U.S.) are permitted to board but must meet the requirements of the third country.
 U.S. nationals departing the U.S. only and arriving in Canada will be allowed to board.